apache/dolphinscheduler-website/docs/en-us/1.3.8/user_doc/flink-call.md

 ### Create a queue

 1. Log in to the scheduling system, click "Security", then click "Queue manage" on the left, and click "Create queue" to create a queue.
-2. Fill in the name and value of queue, and click "Submit"
+2. Fill in the name and value of the queue, and click "Submit"

 <p align="center">
    <img src="/img/api/create_queue.png" width="80%" />